Dear Mr. Keaton, I love your movies. Can you tell me the secret of your comedy?

 1928.
 Buster Keaton, star of the silent screen, arrives in Culver City, at the movie studio which is to be his new home.
 He takes this moment to reflect on his life and career.

 Through slapstick, songs and soft shoe shuffle, follow the triumphs and trials of silent film star Buster Keaton as he makes his iconic movies.
-As the world whirls around him, with his marriage failing, his career in danger and turning to the bottle, Buster must hit his mark as he films the most dangerous stunt of all.
+As the world whirls around him, with his marriage failing, his best friend on trial, his career in danger and turning to the bottle, Buster must hit his mark as he films the most dangerous stunt of all.
 With re-creations of Buster’s tricks, mime and magic, this award-winning show is a tribute to “The Great Stone Face”; a man who always got back on his feet, no matter how many times he fell down.